 Participant:

 Grant Date:

 Number of Restricted Shares:

-Vesting Commencement Date :
+Vesting Commencement Date:

+Vesting Schedule:

-Vesting Schedule: [To be specified in individual award agreements]
+[To be specified in individual award agreements]

-Notice, the Plan and the Agree Agreement in their entirety, has h Grant Notice and fully understa Participant hereby agrees to acce re below, Participant agrees to be bound by the terms of this Grant rement.
-Participant has reviewed the Plan, this Grant Notice and the read an opportunity to obtain the advice of counsel prior to executing this and all provisions of the Plan, this Grant Notice and the Agreement.
-Put as binding, conclusive and final all decisions or interpretations of the sarising under the Plan, this Grant Notice or the Agreement.
+By Participant's signature below, Participant agrees to be bound by the terms of this Grant Notice, the Plan and the Agreement.
+Participant has reviewed the Plan, this Grant Notice and the Agreement in their entirety, has had an opportunity to obtain the advice of counsel prior to executing this Grant Notice and fully understands all provisions of the Plan, this Grant Notice and the Agreement.
+Participant hereby agrees to accept as binding, conclusive and final all decisions or interpretations of the Administrator upon any questions arising under the Plan, this Grant Notice or the Agreement.

-VERONA PHARMA PLC PARTICIPANT

-Ву:

-Name: [Participant Name]

-Title: